Please note the following:

 Direct Loan Program

-US citizens and permanent residents studying in an undergraduate or graduate program at York University can apply for Direct loans through the US Department of Education.
+US citizens and permanent residents studying in an undergraduate or graduate program at York University can apply for Direct Loans through the U.S. Department of Education.
 The FAFSA application will be available for the next academic session as of October 1 of each year.

 - A subsidized loan is granted on the basis of financial need.
 Students who are registered full-time are eligible for this loan and will not be charged interest during the study period.
 Effective July 1, 2012, interest will be charged during the 6-month grace period.

 - As unsubsidized loans are not awarded on the basis of need, interest will be charged from the time the loan is disbursed until it has been repaid in full.
-For additional information, visit the Student Aid Web site.
+For additional information, visit the Federal Student Aid website.

-To understand how these loans are calculated and details about annual maximums and limits, visit the Additional Information page.
+To understand how these loans are calculated and details about annual maximums and limits, see the How Loans are Calculated tab below.

-- Complete the Free Application for Federal Student Aid (FAFSA) form (York University school code is G007679).
+- Complete the Free Application for Federal Student Aid (FAFSA) form (York University's school code is G07679).